librelol/Direct-Monero-API/Readme.md

 # Crypto Market

-Welcome to the Crypto Market project!
-This is to provide a open source example of how a crypto based online market would work.
+Welcome to the crypto market, originally designed as a example of how a darknet-like crypto powered store would work now it is being designed for crypto trading.

 ## Features